 Welcome to 2 Step Divorces, a divorce mediation firm in Georgia.
 We help individuals and families navigate the process of divorce with an eye towards providing critical information and superior mediation services.
 If you are looking for information and options for separation and divorce, we may be a good match for those needs.

 First, getting information that is useful (rather than confusing or overwhelming) is a key to reducing stress and making better decisions.
 We offer Crash Course Divorce to help individuals and couples get started down a path of confidence and control.
 This class is also helpful if you and your attorney seem to speaking "different languages."
-For the month of February 2017, the first two segments of Crash Course Divorce are completely FREE!
+For the month of April 2017, the first two segments of Crash Course Divorce are completely FREE!
+Click below!

 What is Mediation?